Mabspro/bikesharing/README.md

 # bikesharing
 ## Overview
-This was an analysis to review if the the bikesharing model being used in NYC can be used as a business proposal for a different city.
+This was an analysis to review if the bike sharing model being used in NYC can be used as a business proposal for a different city.
 It was to help with encouraging investors to have as much information as possible that would help them make a decision about investing in the project.

 ### Resources Used
 - Pandas to change the "tripduration" column from an integer to a datetime datatype.